yellowtree/geoip-detect/SECURITY.md

 ## Reporting a Vulnerability

-Please send vulnerabilty reports to wp-geoip-detect ät posteo.de and I will respond within a week.
+Please send vulnerabilty reports to wp-geoip-detect ät posteo.de or use the Github "Report a vulnerability" and I will respond within a week.